PeaceMoreS/My-Portfolio/README.md

 _________________________________________

 Universities Linkedlist Database

-The universities.java file creates an interactive mock university database using a linkedlist.
+The universities.java file is a interactive mock university database using a linkedlist programmed in java.
 You can choose to add universities, students, courses and much more.
 ________________________________________________